 Challenge being faced by authorities brought home by the tragic death of a Royal Thai navy seal on July 5th as he assisted with oxygen tanks

 Thoughts turned quickly to the rescue operation.
 It was a daunting task.
-The location of the boys was many miles into the complex and within multi level system.
-It could only be reached by going under water and though difficult, narrow paths with jagged edges that diving professionals found difficult to negotiate.
+The location of the boys was many miles into the complex and within a multi-level system.
+It could only be reached by going underwater and though difficult, narrow paths with jagged edges that diving professionals found difficult to negotiate.
 The challenge facing authorities was made quite clear when a former Thai Navy seal, Saman Gunan, lost his life during an operation to bring back oxygen tubes on July 5th, 3 days later.
 The tragic loss of the Thai man touched many Thai people deeply and still resonates today particularly at times like this.

 The rescue effort was also fighting against the threat of increasing water levels.
 This presented a real and growing danger to the lives of the boys and their coach.
 Even after the good fortune of having located the boys and their coach had come to pass, it could still all go awry.

 A team of military personnel and experts was sent into the cave area to keep company with the boys.
 They found that they were not strong.
 Efforts to teach the boys how to dive and prepare the for the rescue mission resulted in Thai authorities learning that the boys could not even swim.
 The scale and complexity of the challenge was growing more daunting as Thai authorities grappled with the challenge.
-Experts believed that the boys would not be able to survive the many hours under water required to negotiate the tricky path through the cave complex without panicking.
-The journey out was miles long under water and with many difficult maneuvers to make it around, under or over the contours of the cave system.
+Experts believed that the boys would not be able to survive the many hours underwater required to negotiate the tricky path through the cave complex without panicking.
+The journey out was miles long underwater and with many difficult manoeuvres to make it around, under or over the contours of the cave system.

 The day the Wild Boar boys began come out in a controlled operation devised carefully by Thai authorities and experts